Azure/open-service-broker-azure/README.md

 ### Installing

-[Helm](https://helm.sh) is used to install the Open Service Broker for Azure onto Kubernetes clusters.
+[Helm](https://helm.sh) is used to install Open Service Broker for Azure onto Kubernetes clusters.
 Please refer to the
 [Helm chart](https://github.com/Azure/helm-charts/tree/master/open-service-broker-azure)
 for details on how to complete the installation.